e-apostolidis/CA-SUM/README.md

     python model/main.py --split_index N --n_epochs E --batch_size B --video_type 'dataset_name' --reg_factor '$sigma'
 done
 ```
-where, `N` refers to the index of the used data split, `E` refers to the number of training epochs, `B` refers to the batch size, `dataset_name` refers to the name of the used dataset, and `'$sigma'` refers to the valid values for the length regularization factor hyperparameter.
+where, `N` refers to the index of the used data split, `E` refers to the number of training epochs, `B` refers to the batch size, `dataset_name` refers to the name of the used dataset, and `$sigma` refers to the valid values for the length regularization factor hyperparameter.

 Alternatively, to train the model for all 5 splits, use the [`run_summe_splits.sh`](model/run_summe_splits.sh) and/or [`run_tvsum_splits.sh`](model/run_tvsum_splits.sh) script and do the following:
 ```shell-script